code-and-effect/effective_datatables/README.md

 class PostsDatatable < Effective::Datatable

   # The collection block is the only required section in a datatable
-  # You have access to the attributes and filters Hashes, representing the current state.
+  # It has access to the attributes and filters Hashes, representing the current state.
   # It must return an ActiveRecord::Relation or an Array of Arrays
   collection do
     scope = Post.includes(:post_category, :user).where(created_at: filters[:start_date]...filters[:end_date])